-The 2021 the biennial Confederation of North, Central American and Caribbean Association Football (CONCACAF) Gold Cup will keep the expanded 16 team format from 2019.
+The 2023 the biennial Confederation of North, Central American and Caribbean Association Football (CONCACAF) Gold Cup will keep the expanded 16 team format from 2019 and 2021.
 It will again be hosted mainly in the USA, although co-hosts have been invited, such was the case in 2019 when Costa Rica and Jamaica helped out.
 The US has hosted, or co-hosted, every event since its changed from the CONCACAF Championship in 1991.
-The final will take place on 1st August 2021.
+The final will take place on 16th July 2023.

-The tournament is historically dominated by Mexico (8 titles, and current champions) and the USA (6 titles), which is to be expected given most other nations are generally small central American countries or islands.
+The tournament is historically dominated by Mexico (11 titles) and the USA (7 titles, and current champions), which is to be expected given most other nations are generally small central American countries or islands.
 The only other country to win the event was Canada in 2000.
-This year is the 16th edition of the Gold Cup and with sixteen teams will see 33 matches played over 17 venues June and July.
-The final will be on the same day as the Copa America Final.
+This year is the 17th edition of the Gold Cup and with sixteen teams will see 33 matches played over 17 venues in June and July.

 In terms of football quality the event doesn’t quite match its South American twin, but nevertheless coming at a quiet time for football it is one of the only decent summer footy events to bet on.
 It also attracts interest from bookies with competitive odds and offers (which you can find below).
 Details about the tournament format and history can be found further down.

 This event has not started yet, please check back nearer the time.
 For other offers see our main loyalty page.

 2023 CONCACAF Gold Cup: 26th June – 16th July